michal-niedzwiedzki/sundial-xc/README.md

 The URL structure, config entries, and UI flows remain the same as in original work, but it's not guaranteed and may change in future.

-# Future versions
+## Future versions

-* Installer
+* **Installer.** Separate from the rest of the application.
+Several pages to guide user through installation process.
-* Migration script from Local-Excahnge-UK
+* **Migration script from Local-Excahnge-UK.**
-* Restful API version 0.0 with 100% test coverage
-* Android client
-* Database normalization
-* Restful API version 1.0
+* **Restful API version 0.0**.
+API for existing model classes shielded by authorization layer.
+Covered in 100% with tests.
+* **Android client.** Nice to have to explore correctness and completeness of API v 0.0.
+* **Database normalization.** You will see the need for this one as soon as you look into existing database.
-* Interoperability between instances of Sundial XC
+* **Interoperability between instances of Sundial XC.** Very important to connect not only members of communities, but also communities with each other.
-* Printed money and cards
-* Internationalization with gettext
+* **Internationalization with gettext.** Yeah, currently it's in Spanish.